-3. Title IX Investigator
+2. Title IX Investigator

-When the initial determination is that a violation of this policy may have occurred, the College's Title IX Investigator will initiate an investigation and will seek to complete it within a reasonable time frame.
+When the initial determination is that a violation of this policy may have occurred, the College's Title IX Investigator will initiate an investigation and will seek to complete it within thirty (30) business days.
 This time frame may be extended depending on the complexity of the circumstances of each case.

-The Title IX Investigator may be a Greensboro College employee or an external investigator specially trained to undertake a Title IX investigation.
-If the Title IX Investigator has a conflict of interest or is unable to perform the investigation, then the Title IX coordinator will engage an alternate investigator.
-The Title IX Investigator must have training or experience in handling complaints of sexual violence and in the school's grievance procedures.
+The internal Title IX Investigator is a Greensboro College employee specially trained to undertake a Title IX investigation.
+If the specially trained internal Title IX Investigator has a conflict of interest or is unable to perform the investigation, then the Title IX coordinator will engage an external investigator.
+The external Title IX Investigator must have training or experience in handling complaints of sexual violence and in the school's grievance procedures.
+In the event an external Title IX Investigator conducts the investigation, the Title IX Coordinator will review the Final Report and make an independent determination about whether to adopt the recommendations, reject the recommendations, or require the external Title IX Investigator to conduct further investigation.

-4. Investigation Activities
+3. Investigation Activities

-The Title IX Investigator will conduct the investigation in a professional manner.
+The Title IX investigator will conduct the investigation in a professional manner.
 The investigation will be thorough, impartial, and fair, and all individuals will be treated with appropriate sensitivity and respect.
 The Investigation will safeguard the privacy of the individuals involved in a manner consistent with federal law and College policy.